 The four levels of care are distinguished by the location and intensity of the services provided.
-RHC is the most common level of hospice care, accounting for about 98 percent of all hospice days.
+RHC is the most common level of hospice care, accounting for more than 98 percent of all hospice days.
 Other levels of care-GIC, CHC, and IRC-are available to manage needs in certain situations.
 GIC is provided in a facility on a short-term basis to manage symptoms that cannot be managed in another setting.
 CHC is intended to manage a short-term symptom crisis in the home and involves eight or more hours of care per day, mostly nursing.
 IRC is care in a facility for up to five days to provide an informal caregiver a break.
 Unless a hospice provides CHC, IRC, or GIC on any given day, it is paid at the RHC rate.
-For any given patient, the type of care can
+For any given patient, the type of care can vary throughout the hospice stay as the patient's needs change.